VeronicaMalizia/SchiSTOP_model/README.md

 # Schisto_model
-Transmission model of Schistosomiasis
+Transmission model of Schistosomiasis, ABM for human dynamics and ODE-based module for the snail population dynamics.

-## First model for Schistosomiasis transmission
-The main branch is up to date with the SEI_model_snails.
+First open the .Rproj

-File 01 contains the main script to run the model and within the code it calls file 01.a providing the model specification.
+File 05 contains the script to run the model save results.

-Files 00* are the demography only, without transmission dynamics.
-Initial explorations.
-None of these methods is currently used.

-File 02 explores snail population dynamics through the ODEs-based SEI model.